Table of Contents

 |If you started or stopped using your home for daycare during the year, you must prorate the number of hours based on the number of days the home was available for daycare.
 Multiply 24 hours by the number of days available and enter that result.|

-You may have used more than one home in your business (for example, you may have moved during the year).
-If you used more than one home for the same business during 2013, you may elect to use the simplified method for only one home; you must file a Form 8829 to claim a business use of the home deduction for any additional home.
+You may have used more than one home in your business.
+If you used more than one home for the same business during 2014, you may elect to use the simplified method for only one home; you must file a Form 8829 to claim a business use of the home deduction for any additional home.
+If one or more of the homes was not used for the entire year (for example, you moved during the year), see Part-year use or area changes (for simplified method only), later, and Columns (a) and (b) in the Instructions for Form 8829.

 You must still meet all the use requirements to claim a deduction for business use of the home.
 The simplified method is only an alternative to the calculation, allocation, and substantiation of actual expenses.
 The simplified method is not an alternative to the exclusivity and other tests that must be met in order to qualify for this deduction.
 For more information about qualifying business uses, see Qualifying for a Deduction in Pub.
 587.